apache/incubator-retired-pirk/releasing.md

 	The vote will run for at least 72 hours and will close on <closing date>.

-	The artifacts can be downloaded here: https://repository.apache.org/content/repositories/orgapachepirk-1001
+	The artifacts can be downloaded here: https://repository.apache.org/content/repositories/<repository name>

 	All JIRAs completed for this release are tagged with 'FixVersion = <release version>'.
-You can view them here: <insert link to the JIRA search results for FixVersion = release version>
+You can view them here: <insert link to the JIRA release notes>

 	The artifacts have been signed with Key : <ID of signing key>

 	Please vote accordingly:

-	[ ] +1, accept RC as the official <release version> release [ ] +0, I don't care either way,
-	[ ] -1, do not accept RC as the official <release version> release because...
+	[ ] +1, accept RC as the official <release version> release [ ] -1, do not accept RC as the official <release version> release because...